shai-almog/video_optimizer/README.md

 # Video Optimizer

 This is a simple tool that you can point at a directory hierarchy containing videos.
-It will check if the bitrate of the video is within 10% of the desired bitrate and if it's above that it will re-encode the video using the H.265 codec.
+It will check if the bitrate of the video is within 15% of the desired bitrate and if it's above that it will re-encode the video using the H.265 codec.
 It relies on your system having ffmpeg installed.
-Running this on a typical video directory gave me roughly 4x reduction in size with no noticeable quality degredation (to my bad old eyes YMMV).
-This does take a long while to run so be patient...
+Running this on a typical video directory gave me roughly 4x-10x reduction in size with no noticeable quality degradation (to my bad old eyes YMMV).

+I wrote this for my Mac so at the moment it has hardware acceleration activated on Mac OS only.

 Parameters: